openSUSE/rapidquilt/README.md

             --stats         print statistics in the end

+        -q, --quiet         only print errors

+        -v, --verbose       print extra information.
+Repeat for more verbosity.
+It may affect performance.

             --mmap          mmap files instead of reading into buffers.
 This may reduce memory usage and improve performance in some cases.
 Warning: You must ensure that no external